Scholar-Activist Encounter: Traci West and Nicholas Johnson

 How do activism and scholarship contribute to our understanding of Scripture in the world today?

-In this session, pastor-scholar-activists Nicholas Johnson and Traci West will explore how they work to build bridges between the seminary, sanctuary and the streets, and the role that scripture and inter-generational conversation plays in this process.
-Advance registration is required.
+In this session, CLBSJ Board Chair Nicholas Johnson and groundbreaking Christian Ethicist Traci West, author of Solidarity and Defiant Spirituality (NYU Press, 2019).
+Both pastors-scholar-activists, Rev. Johnson and Dr. West will discuss their work to build bridges between the seminary, sanctuary and the streets, and the role of scripture and Christian ethics in discerning our way forward at this moment in time.

 About the participants